Tornevall/tornevalls-resurs-bank-payment-gateway-for-woocommerce/readme.txt

 = Can I upgrade from version 2.2.x =

-**"Version 2.2.x"** is currently the **official Resurs Bank release** and currently not the same as this release.
+**"Version 2.2.x"** is currently the **official Resurs Bank release** and not the same as this release that is a practically a third party reboot.
 However, the intentions with this plugin is to run as seamless as possible.
 For example, payments placed with the prior release can be handled by this one.

 = What is considered "breaking changes"? =